Executive Board

 Engineer Research and Development Center (ERDC)

-Jeff DiTullio serves as the Innovation & Outreach Lead and Head of the Office of Research and Technology Applications (ORTA) for the U.S. Army Combat Capabilities Development Command (DEVCOM) Soldier Center in Natick, MA, where he is responsible for Technology Transfer, International Programs, Small Business Innovation Research (SBIR) and the Office of Small Business Programs.
+Jeff DiTullio is the Technology Transfer Officer for the US Army Corps of Engineers Cold Regions Research and Engineering Laboratory (CRREL) in Hanover, NH.
+Before joining CRREL, he served as the Innovation & Outreach Lead and head of the Office of Research and Technology Applications for the U.S. Army Combat Capabilities Development Command Soldier Center in Natick, Mass.

-Prior to joining the Soldier Center team, he served as Director of Business Development for Bionaut Pharmaceuticals where he was responsible for the licensing of technology and therapeutic programs.
+Before joining the Soldier Center team, Jeff served as Director of Business Development for Bionaut Pharmaceuticals, where he was responsible for the licensing of technology and therapeutic programs.
 He previously held several positions at Massachusetts Biomedical Initiatives (MBI), most recently serving as Director of MBI’s Technology Commercialization Center, responsible for providing technology licensing and IP management services to research institutions and start-up companies.
 Previously, he held an academic staff appointment as a Technical Instructor in the Department of Aeronautics and Astronautics at MIT.

 Jeff holds a BS in Mechanical Engineering and a MS in Environmental Science from the University of Massachusetts, Lowell.